 A. Optional extended day programs are available upon request after camp.

-A. Prior to the start of camp you will receive a welcome letter with detailed information regarding drop-off/pick-up locations and times.
+A. Prior to the start of camp you will receive a Parent Handbook with detailed information regarding drop-off/pick-up locations and times.
 It will also include details for the first day of camp and a reminder of what to bring to camp.

 Water bottle to be refilled throughout the day (we provide plenty of water at all times)